-The Harkness Center for Dance Injuries seeks volunteers who are interested in a dance medicine career, and who instill professionalism and enthusiasm for this field.
+The Harkness Center for Dance Injuries seeks students who are interested in a dance medicine career, and who instill professionalism and enthusiasm for this field.
 Our Center regularly accepts volunteers from many disciplines including exercise science, athletic training, kinesiology, pre-physical therapy, pre-medicine and arts administration.
 Placement depends upon the student's academic background, type of volunteer experience sought, and availability.
 Submission of an application does not guarantee acceptance.
 A phone or in-person interview may be requested prior to acceptance.
-These positions are unpaid and do not provide school credit.
+This position is unpaid and does not provide school credit.

 The General Internship is geared toward undergraduate or graduate students who would like exposure to the various careers in dance medicine, including: orthopaedic surgery; physical therapy; athletic training; education; and not-for-profit arts/hospital administration.
 The intern will be able to observe many on- and off-site clinical programs, injury prevention assessments, workshops and continuing education offerings, and much more.
+There is a mandatory contractual agreement between the hospital and the student's school.
 A minimum of 15/hrs per week for 6-12 weeks is expected.

 How to Apply and Deadlines for Submission:

 General Internship volunteers must submit a completed application by the given deadline for the term requested (see below).
 Applications will be reviewed on the given deadline, and approved applicants will be notified.
 Due to the high volume of applications we are unable to respond to incomplete or late applications.
 Completed Internship Applications should be emailed to Leigh Heflin at firstname.lastname@example.org.